 What you will need

-Hovermap unit with Vehicle RTK or Backpack RTK mount and Trimble GNSS receiver configured as per [MISSING: link to Trimble hardware setup article]
+Hovermap unit with a Vehicle RTK or Backpack RTK mount and a Trimble GNSS receiver, configured as described in Vehicle RTK or Backpack RTK

-It is recommended that the receiver be configured through the Trimble web interface rather than the Trimble controllers to avoid overriding the receiver's settings.
+Configure the receiver through the Trimble web interface rather than the Trimble controllers, to avoid overriding the receiver's settings.

 Procedure

-Turn on the Trimble receiver then connect to the receiver's Wi-Fi network.
+Turn on the Trimble receiver, then connect to its Wi-Fi network.

 The default username is admin and the default password is password.

-Go to Receiver Status > Receiver Options from the panel on the left.
-Find the Options panel on the right side of the page.
+Go to Receiver Status > Receiver Options in the left panel.
+The Options panel appears on the right.

-Once connected, configure the NMEA settings to make sure the Trimble receiver can communicate properly with the Hovermap.
+Configure the NMEA output settings so the receiver can communicate with Hovermap.

-Go to I/O Configuration → Port Summary on the left panel.
-On the right side, click the Configure button for the port that corresponds to the RS-232 Port 1 connection.
+Go to I/O Configuration > Port Summary in the left panel.
+On the right, click Configure for the port assigned to the RS-232 Port 1 connection.

-Under Serial Port Setup, configure the settings below
+Under Serial Port Setup, configure the settings in the table below.

 Setting | Value |